Lucky Media Comparison

 Lucky Media Expert Recommendation

-For most teams: Statamic
+For most teams: Sanity

 Statamic is Lucky Media's primary CMS and our top recommendation for Laravel teams and content-driven marketing sites.
 The Control Panel is the best-designed CMS interface in the ecosystem: intuitive enough for non-technical editors on day one, flexible enough for complex content architectures.
 It runs on Laravel, giving you full PHP framework power when you need it, with a flat-file storage model that eliminates a database dependency for most sites and simplifies deployments, version control, and multi-environment workflows.
 For teams that want a CMS that grows from a simple marketing site to a full application without changing platforms, Statamic is the answer.